twr14152/Network-Automation-Scripts_Python3/README.md

   - nxapi_script_ex1.py

 ### Restconf
-- Created two scripts one to create and interface and the other to delete it
+- Created two scripts one to create an interface and the other to delete it
     - create_intf.py
     - delete_intf.py
     - script_output.txt